jbk2/fakebook/README.md

 ### Docker
 - dev.Dockerfile & prod.Dockerfile files are written for respective environments.
-- To build development or production images adjust docker-compose.yml web and sidekiq services to build from appropriate Dockerfile.
+- To build development or production images adjust docker-compose.yml web and sidekiq services to build from appropriate prod. or dev.
+Dockerfile.
 (Should adjust to be able to pass in environment argument.)
 - For running on 1) localhost or 2) separate service redis_url must be set to:
   - config/cable.yml - 1) 'redis://localhost:6379/1' 2) 'redis://redis:6379/1'